I'm a provider

 Three-dimensional conformal radiation.
 Treatment planning evolved by using 3-dimensional images, usually from computed tomography (CT) scans, to delineate the boundaries of the tumor and discriminate tumor tissue from adjacent normal tissue and nearby organs at risk for radiation damage.
 Computer algorithms were developed to estimate cumulative radiation dose delivered to each volume of interest by summing the contribution from each shaped beam.
 Methods also were developed to position the patient and the radiation portal reproducibly for each fraction, and immobilize the patient, thus maintaining consistent beam axes across treatment sessions.
 Collectively, these methods are termed 3-dimensional conformal radiation therapy (3D-CRT).

 Increased conformality may permit escalated tumor doses without increasing normal tissue toxicity, and may thus improve local tumor control, with decreased exposure to surrounding normal tissues, potentially reducing acute and late radiation toxicities.
-Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing (cold spots) within the tumor and may decrease toxicity by avoiding overdosing (hot spots).
-Finally, enhanced conformality for standard doses may reduce dose outside the target volume and thus decrease toxicity.
+Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing within the tumor and may decrease toxicity by avoiding overdosing.

-However, IMRT aims radiation at the tumor from many more directions, and thus subjects more normal tissue to low-dose radiation than occurs with CRT or 3D-CRT.
-This method may increase late effects of radiation therapy.
-In addition, because most tumors move as patients breathe, dosimetry with stationary targets may not accurately reflect doses delivered within target volumes and adjacent tissues in patients.
+Because most tumors move as patients breathe, dosimetry with stationary targets may not accurately reflect doses delivered within target volumes and adjacent tissues in patients.
 Furthermore, treatment planning and delivery are more complex, time consuming, and labor intensive for IMRT than for 3D-CRT.
-Thus, clinical studies must test whether IMRT improves tumor control or reduces acute and late toxicities, when compared with 3D-CRT.
-Testing this hypothesis requires direct comparative data on outcomes for separate groups of similar patients treated with each method.
+Thus, clinical studies must test whether IMRT improves tumor control or reduces acute and late toxicities when compared with 3D-CRT.

 Head and Neck Tumors